AnRkey/AIB/docs/user-guide.md

 4. **Tab Management**: Close tabs you're no longer using to keep the interface clean and reduce resource usage.

 5. **Browser Compatibility**: AIB identifies as Chrome 134 to all websites, ensuring optimal compatibility with AI services and avoiding "unsupported browser" messages.

+6. **Audio Device Selection**: Configure your preferred microphone and speaker in the Settings window for consistent audio experience.

 ## Troubleshooting